zoalst/Speak3D/readme.md

   - enhance start/pause screen
   - bubble as a texture option instead of seperate geometry
   - add random as an option, ex: color random, size & coordinates also
+  - esc from pointer lock when mouse is in motion can cause camera to be angled somewhere else
   - ctrl+z is buggy
   - use updated version of three.js
   - create self command, for third person view